lavary/crunz/README.md

 ```

 As a result, if the execution of an event is unsuccessful for some reasons, the error message is appended to the specified error log file.
 Each entry provides useful information including the time it happened, the event description,  the executed command which caused the error, and the error message itself.

+It is also possible to send the errors as emails to a group of recipents by setting `email_error` and `mailer` settings in the configuration file.

 ## Pre-Process and Post-Process Hooks